Mirik9724/Mirik9724/README.md

 - 👋 Hi, I’m @Mirik9724
 - 👀 I’m interested minecraft
 - 🌱 I’m currently learning in 7 class
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on bichburger mod for Minecraft
 - 📫 How to reach me https://t.me/mirik123465

 <!---